What Can You Do with a Degree in Biotechnology and Bioenterprise?

 Hydrogeologists measure bodies of water, collect environmental samples, analyze data, use computer modeling to forecast a range of water-related issues (e.g., supply, pollution, flooding, drought, etc.), conduct feasibility studies for projects requiring water management systems, research ways to mitigate negative impacts of water on the environment (e.g., erosion, sedimentation, etc.), and present their research findings and/or recommendations to employers, policymakers, or colleagues.

 Hydrogeologists require a high-level knowledge of engineering, technology, math, physics, chemistry, geography, computers, and design.
 They also require analytical skills, critical thinking skills, written and oral comprehension and expression, and effective interpersonal skills.
-Because much of their work is done in the field, hydrogeologists need to have physical stamina and the ability to work in dirt, dust, and all types of weather.
+Because much of their work is done in the field, hydrogeologists must have physical stamina and the ability to work in the dirt, dust, and all types of weather.

 While some hydrogeology positions only require a bachelor’s, research positions in hydrogeology often require a master’s degree or higher.
 Although not required, it is useful for hydrogeologist candidates to have laboratory experience and experience in economics, environmental law, or government policy.

-According to PayScale (2021), hydrogeologists make $60,883 per year on average, with a range of $48,000 to $86,000 based on 252 reported salaries.
-The BLS does not list occupational statistics for hydrogeologists, but it does show that hydrologists and geoscientists require bachelor’s degrees, earn similar annual incomes, and are experiencing the same occupational growth rate at 5 percent (BLS May 2020).
-In May 2020, hydrologists earned median annual salaries of $84,040, while geoscientists reported slightly higher median annual earnings at $93,580.
+According to PayScale (2023), hydrogeologists make $63,436 per year on average, with a range of $51,000 to $83,000 based on 242 reported salaries.
+The BLS does not list occupational statistics for hydrogeologists, but it does show that hydrologists and geoscientists require bachelor’s degrees, earn similar annual incomes, and are experiencing similar occupational growth (BLS May 2022).
+In May 2022, hydrologists earned median annual salaries of $84,030, while geoscientists reported slightly higher median annual earnings at $83,680.

 Become a Laboratory Director